bollu/demos/README.md

 ##### Credits

-Shotout to [p5-record-gif](https://github.com/datramt/p5js-gif-recorder/tree/master/libraries) for a library that makes recording GIFs of p5 animationse easy!
+Shotout to [p5-record-gif](https://github.com/datramt/p5js-gif-recorder/tree/master/libraries) for a library that makes recording GIFs of p5 animations easy!